bhavikdand/ParkingLotQuestions/AddMenuItems-solution/src/README.md

     * Price of the menu item
     * Dietary details of the menu item - whether it is veg or non-veg or vegan
     * Type of the menu item - whether it is a daily special or a regular menu item
 2. Non admin users should not be able to add menu items.
+If a non admin user tries to add a menu item, the system should return an error.
 3. Persist the menu item details in the database.
 4. Once the menu item is added, the system should return the menu item in response.